 Palisades Village is led by a highly qualified executive staff and board of directors with decades of high-level experience in a wide range of fields, who tirelessly work to help the organization fulfill its vision.
 Learn more about our staff and board below.

-Andrea Saccoccia, Executive Director
+Erica Blanton, Executive Director

-Claudia de Colstoun, Vice President, Kent
+Claudia de Colstoun, President, Kent

 Claudia de Colstoun is a Leadership Coach and Mediator.
 She has recently retired from the Inter-American Development Bank Group (IDBG) where she had an exceptional career path, cultivating deep understanding of mediation, human resources, coaching, business operations and corporate management.
 Having led the IDBG’s Human Capital Strategy, she applied extensive strategy development experience to all aspects of recruiting, talent management, HR best practices and policy, with particular expertise in program development and implementation related to conflict management and resolution, facilitation, and negotiation.
 She has lived extensively in Latin America, North America and Europe, is fluent in four languages, and a champion of cultural diversity, committed to promoting mediation and coaching to encourage discussion, solve conflict and engender progress.
 She holds a Leadership Coaching Certificate from Georgetown University, an M.A. in International Relations from George Washington University, a B.A. in Political Science from Middlebury College, and a French Baccalaureate Degree from the Lycée Français in Caracas, Venezuela.
 She has been living in the Palisades with her family since 2012.